 Convenience.
-For any floor installation project, furniture, appliances … everything … needs to be moved out of the way.
-The family of the home, including pets, will live with disruption during the project.
-That’s a short-term pain that depends on the size of the project.
-Prefinished hardwood flooring means less of the temporary inconvenience to homeowners that comes with a wood floor installation project.
+For any floor installation project, all the furniture and appliances need to be moved out of the way.
+The family of the home or tenants of the building, including pets, will live with disruption during the project.
+It’s a short-term pain that depends on the size of the project, but prefinished hardwood flooring lessens the inconvenience.

 Design Selection.
-With prefinished wood flooring, it’s easy to take a short board to compare colors, graining and texture against other design elements you’re considering (e.g. paint colors, rugs, furniture styles and colors).
+With prefinished wood flooring, it’s easy to take a short board shopping with you to compare colors, graining and texture against other design elements you’re considering (e.g. paint colors, rugs, furniture styles and colors).

 Time savings.
 Prefinished floor installation can be completed in less time than a floor that also requires on-site sanding and finishing.
 Prefinished flooring is ready to use as soon as it’s installed.
-Put the fridge and furniture right back in place and keep your busy schedule on track.
+You’ll be capable of putting the fridge and furniture back in place and keeping your busy schedule on track.

 Minimal dust and odor.
-Even though dust from sanding can be heavily reduced on-site these days, nothing minimizes dust from work in the house like having that part of the process happen elsewhere.
+Even though dust from sanding can be heavily reduced on-site these days, nothing minimizes dust from a work zone like having that part of the process happen elsewhere.
 Floor finish, like wall paint, has an odor.
 Prefinished flooring means the finish is applied, dried and cured at the factory.
-No finish in the home, no finish odor.
+No finish in the home or business, no finish odor.